-On box rest your horse will obviously be much less active and will, therefore, use far less energy.
-To account for this, decreasing his intake of simple carbohydrates in the form of sugar and cereals is important.
-This will reduce his overall daily calorie intake, encourage your horse to be quieter in his stable and avoid undesired weight gain.
+As a horse on box rest is considerably much less active they will also use far less energy and so require less of this in their hard feed.
+Decreasing the horse’s intake of simple carbohydrates in the form of sugar and cereals is important.
+This will reduce their overall daily calorie intake, encourage your horse to be quieter in the stable (bear in mind that box rest can be a stressful experience for horses, and it is unnatural for them all) and avoid undesired weight gain.

-To make up for the lost water intake, wetting the hay and providing plenty of fresh water is very important to help prevent further problems such as impaction colic.
+To make up for the lost water intake while not being turned out in the field, wetting hay and providing plenty of fresh water is very important to help prevent further problems for your horse, such as impaction colic.
 There are different ways to approach wetting hay.
-To simply add moisture you can use a hose to wet the hay for a few minutes, which is ideal for poor-doers.
-Alternatively, soaking hay for several hours can reduce the carbohydrate content (as you would with an horse or pony prone to laminitis), which means you can trickle feed a large quantity (better for good-doers).
+To simply add moisture you can use a hose to wet the hay for a few minutes, which is ideal for poor doers.
+Alternatively, soaking hay for several hours can reduce the carbohydrate content (as you would with an horse or pony prone to laminitis), which means you can trickle feed a large quantity, which is better for feeding a good doer.

-Having considered what to feed your horse, it’s also important to consider when to feed him.
-Horses have evolved as trickle feeders, so maintaining a slow and gradual intake of food over the day is important to keep their digestive health in top nick.
+Having considered what to feed your horse, it’s also important to consider when to feed them.
+Horses have evolved as trickle feeders, so maintaining a slow and gradual intake of food all day and night is important to keep their digestive health in top nick.
 Prolonged periods without food can lead to problems such as gastric ulcers or colic.

-It’s no surprise that box rest can lead to boredom and, while you don’t want your horse to be buzzing around his box - which could lead to re-injury or slowing of the healing process – you do want him to be entertained.
-Treat balls, with low calorie treats, or other forms of stable enrichment such as toys and licks, can help.
+It’s no surprise that box rest can lead to boredom and stress, anxiety and general unhappiness in horses — not a good recipe for recovering from injury.
+While you don’t want your horse to be buzzing around their stable, as this could lead to re-injury or slow the healing process, you do want them to be entertained.
+Treat balls with low calorie treats, or other forms of stable enrichment such as toys and licks, can help.